Cardiff City F.C.: Colours

 When Riverside A.F.C. was formed in 1899, the club used a chocolate-brown and amber checkered shirt.
 Following the club's name change to Cardiff City in 1908, they adopted a blue shirt and white or blue shorts and socks, although for the first nine years black socks were used.
 Kit changes over the club's history have included all blue kits, the introduction of a yellow vertical stripe during the 1970s, and alternating blue stripes.

-In 2012, Cardiff controversially changed their home kit colours from the traditional blue, white and yellow to red and black, the first time the club had not worn blue as its primary colour since 1908.
+In 2012, Vincent Tan controversially changed Cardiff's home kit colours from the traditional blue and white to red and black, the first time the club had not worn blue as its primary colour since 1908.
 The crest was also changed to one in which the Welsh Dragon was more prominent than the traditional bluebird.
 These changes were made to "appeal in 'international markets'" as part of a "major investment plan" unveiled by chairman Vincent Tan.
 The rebranding provoked strong opposition from the fans, who organised protest marches and demonstrations to voice their displeasure at the changes.
-Despite Tan previously stating that the club would only return to wearing blue if another owner was found, on 9 January 2015, after three seasons playing in the red kit, the club reverted their home kit back to blue with a red away kit in a bid to "unite" the club.
+Despite Tan previously stating that the club would only return to wearing blue if another owner was found, on 9 January 2015, after three seasons playing in the red kit, the club reverted its home kit back to blue with a red away kit in a bid to "unite" the club.

 Crest history

 From 1908 Cardiff played in unadorned shirts.
 This changed in 1959 when they played in shirts with a simple crest featuring an image of a bluebird.
 The following season their shirts were plain and unadorned and remained so until 1965 when they played in shirts with the word "Bluebirds" embroidered.
 A new crest, similar to the one used previously, and again featuring a bluebird, was introduced in 1969.
 Variations of this crest have been used over the years.
 In the 1980s, extra features including words and motifs were added.
 A major change was made in 2012, when owner Vincent Tan attempted to rebrand the club to expand its appeal outside Wales.
 This change gave large prominence to the Welsh Dragon, reducing the bluebird to a minor feature.
 In March 2015, Cardiff announced a new crest which would once again feature the Bluebird predominantly with a Chinese dragon replacing the standard Welsh dragon.
+In 2024, the crest was changed for the 125th anniversary of the club.
+The change saw the bluebird within the previous crest become the main feature in a white circle with a blue outline.